liuqivandy/scRNABatchQC/README.md

 # Installation

-Step 1:  Install pandoc (https://github.com/jgm/pandoc/releases/tag/2.2.1) .
+Step 1:  Install pandoc (https://github.com/jgm/pandoc/releases/tag/2.2.1) (pandoc is required to convert files from markup format into html format).
 After installation , update your path to include the directory where pandoc’s binaries are installed.

 Step 2: Install a modified version of WebGestatR by: